International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 The Clearing House is an intermediary that provides clearing and settlement services for all financial and data exchange transactions.
-In the International Data Spaces, clearing activities are separated from broker services, since these activities are technically different from maintaining a metadata repository.
+In the International Data Spaces, clearing activities are separated from any broker services, since these activities are technically different from maintaining a metadata repository.
 As already stated above, it might still be possible that the role Clearing House and other intermediary roles are assumed by the same organization, as both roles require acting